Skip to content

 You have more options for sharing your availability with Calendly, too.
 You can share the link to your booking page(s), embed the booking flow onto a web page, or even paste specific times into an email.
 With the Doodle scheduler, you're limited to sharing via link or email.

-Doodle has started to add some more controls (like buffer time between bookings, minimum advance notice, and a maximum number of bookings per day) and is currently beta testing a new dashboard interface.
+Doodle has started to add some more controls (like buffer time between bookings, minimum advance notice, and a maximum number of bookings per day) and has a new dashboard interface.
 But the app is still playing catch-up when it comes to in-depth controls, and it continues to lag behind what Calendly offers today.

 New browser extensions, inbox plugins, and apps further streamline the Calendly scheduling process and ensure that Calendly fits neatly into just about any tech stack.
 It's also added a number of powerful features designed for business teams and enterprises: